qweasd1/CMU_SE_PHD/communication/subtype_logic_for_StructureType.md

 // here type D's structuralType should also be the subType of type C's structuralType

-// now if we assign a objectValue of type D to a variable declared as type C val o1:D = new def m(p:B):int
+// now if we assign a objectValue of type D to a variable declared as type C as following val o1:D = new def m(p:B):int
+    // here we use m2() method
      return p.m2()

 val o2:C = o1
-// it can pass our typecheck, however, when we called method m(...) on o2, we actually call the m(p:B):int define in o1.
-If we pass in object of type A as following
+// it can pass our typecheck.
+However, when we called method m(...) on o2, from the type definition of type A, we should use the signature m(p:A), but actually we call the m(p:B):int define in o1.
+When we  we pass in object of type A as following

 var _p:A = new
   def m1():int